xieweiAlex/English_Learning/words/2023/words-July.md

 Luke had an amazingly **retentive** memory.
 **retentive** faculty, **retentive** material

+Here's where we come full circle.

+Among those, the interest rate pressure on small businesses is likely the most suppressant for the economy.
+However, in 2023 there are signs that the interest rate portion of the Federal Reserve’s tighter monetary policy may have gone full circle.
+Japan is the main example of a country that is already through the looking glass, where everything is flipped.
+which is likely part of the reason they’ve been doing the heterodox policy of not using interest rates in the face of inflationary pressures.

 **foot the bill**

 He was found guilty of committing a **pecuniary** crime, involving embezzlement of funds.